ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Appendix

 \subsubsection{Surface Reconstruction Benchmark}

 First, we center the input point clouds at the origin and normalize them so that it is inside the unit cube.
 The bounding box is scaled to 1.1 times the size of the shape.
 At each iteration, we sample 15,000 points from the original point cloud and an additional 15,000 points uniformly from the bounding box.
 Training is conducted for 10,000 iterations with a learning rate of $10^{-4}$.
 The weights were taken to be $[\alpha_m, \alpha_{nm}, \alpha_e]=[3000,100,50]$.
-Baseline decay for all shapes but one is initial $\varepsilon=1$, decayed linearly at 20/40/60/80$\%$ iterations to 0.8/0.08/0.01/0.
-The shape {\tt{lordquas}} benefited from a different linear decay setting at 20/40/60/80$\%$ iterations to 0.5/0.2/0.05/0.
+Baseline decay for all shapes is initial $\varepsilon=0.5$, decayed linearly at 20/40/60/80$\%$ iterations to 0.4/0.04/0.005/0.
 We used 5 hidden layers, and 128 nodes.
 MFGI with sphere initial parameters was taken to be $(1.6,0.1)$.